 China rose is known as a blackening plant as its flowers are used in the tropics to polish shoes.
 It is a popular Asiatic shrub which attains the height of 15 to 25 feet while withstanding frost.
 It has oval shaped flowers which are 3 to 4 inches long.
 The blooms are mainly in the red shade but some yellow, pink and orange varieties are also available.
-It comes in both single and double petaled blooms.
-These flowers are 4 to 6 inches long with long columns of stamens.
+It comes in both single and double-petaled blooms.
+These pretty flowers are 4 to 6 inches long with long columns of stamens.

 2. Rock Hibiscus:

 Rock hibiscus is native to Mexico and the United States.
-The shrub which bears this flower clings to the rocky formations and can even survive elevation of up to 2000 feet.
+The shrub which bears this exotic flower clings to the rocky formations and can even survive elevation of up to 2000 feet.
 The shrub bears sparse foliage of triangular gray leaves.
 The color ranges from white to deep purple and pink.
 The flower has 5 petals of around 3 inches in diameter.

 3. Flower of an Hour:

-This flower is commonly known as Indian Roselle.
+This attractive flower is commonly known as Indian Roselle.
 The plant has solitary yellow flowers and is stalk-less.
 It is an annual or perennial shrub growing up to 7 to 8 feet.
 The leaves are three to five lobed and are 3 to 6 inches long.
 Roselle is 4 inches in diameter and is white to pale yellow in color.

 5. Rose in Sharon:

 Rose in Sharon is another name of Hibiscus syriacus.
-It is a hardy and an easy to grow shrub.
+It is a hardy and easy to grow shrub.
 It blooms from late summer to mid autumn.
 It is abundantly available in South Korea and blooms in a variety of shades like white, purple and violet.
 The shrub which bears this plant grows up to 5 to 15 feet high with sharply toothed oval leaves.
 The flower is short with just 3 to 5 inches long petals with dark green foliage.
 The size of the bloom will depend upon pruning as pruned flowers have proper and larger blooms while flowers which are left in the wild produce smaller flowers.

 7. Giant Rose Mallow: